silverbucket/silverbucket/README.md

 - [Hyperchannel](https://github.com/67p/hyperchannel): Unhosted web app chat app which uses XMPP and IRC via Sockethub
 - [Setlist Roller](https://github.com/silverbucket/setlist-roller): Band app to manage collections of songs and "roll" setlists on the fly based on certain defined criteria
+- [Inbox-RS](https://github.com/silverbucket/inbox-rg): An inbox for quickly storing your thoughts, sorting them for reference or todos later.

 ### Browser Extensions
 - [Timezone Translate](https://github.com/silverbucket/timezone-translate): Translate date time information on a webpage to your local timezone.